-295 Mass Media Workshop (2-4)
+293, 294, 295 Mass Media Workshop (2-4)

 Development and practice of media production skills for journalism and public relations.
-Topics will vary and may include subjects such as layout and design, editorial writing, opinion writing, feature writing, public relations writing and copy editing.
-The topic covered in each section will be indicated in the title.
-MCOM 295 may be repeated with different topic subheadings.
+Topics will vary and will be indicated in the titles of individual sections.
+The courses may contain a non-credit required laboratory component.
+MCOM 293, 294 and 295 may be repeated with different topic subheadings.
 Prerequisite: MCOM 201.
-Fall and Spring.
-Course includes writing lab component.
-Prerequisite: LANG 120.
 Fall and Spring.